Ngāti Tūwharetoa: Modern history

 Ngāti Tūwharetoa were very active during the early 19th century through military and diplomatic actions amongst the surrounding iwi.
+From about 1822 to 1832 they fought battles against Ngati Maru.
 Although the location of Tūwharetoa in the Central North Island kept them isolated from European contact until 1833, the iwi was nonetheless very aware of Pākehā impact on the coast both through the introduction of new crops and stock (horses) and due to upheavals and conflicts amongst neighboring iwi to the north caused by the introduction of muskets.
 Te Rauparaha sought shelter with Tūwharetoa during his early rise to prominence and the Tūwharetoa war party met with Hongi Hika during the 1820s as part of the Roto-a-tara campaign at Heretaunga.
 Most notably Tūwharetoa actions during this period consolidated its position as the dominant iwi of the central plateau and the mana (authority) of Te Heuheu Mananui as paramount ariki.

-In 1840 Iwikau Te Heuheu and others were in Auckland trading flax and later attended the meeting at Waitangi.
-However he did not authority to sign as that right was held by his older brother Mananui as ariki.
-Later during the Flagstaff War Mananui attempted to support Hōne Heke, but was dissuaded to do so by Waikato.
-Iwikau Te Heu Heu replaced his brother in 1846 and was a key supporter of the founding of the Kingitanga movement after hearing of growing abuses and land theft by the British Colonials.
+In 1840 Iwikau Te Heuheu and others were in the upper North Island trading flax and later attended the meeting at Waitangi.
+However he did not have the authority to sign as that right was held by his older brother Mananui as ariki.
+Later during the Flagstaff War Mananui attempted to support Hōne Heke, but was dissuaded from doing so by Waikato.
+Iwikau Te Heuheu replaced his brother in 1846 and was a key supporter of the founding of the Kingitanga movement after hearing of growing abuses and land theft by the British Colonials.